kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 }
 ```

-#### Scan for Devices
+#### Scanning for Devices

-* Once your `KCastProvider` is setup, scan for devices by calling the startScan method
+1. When your `KCastProvider` is set up, scan for devices by calling the startScan method:

 ```
 [_castProvider startScan:@"{Application-id}"];
 ```

-* When devices become available, the `KCastProviderDelegate` methods will be called
+2. When devices become available, the `KCastProviderDelegate` methods will be called:

 ```
 - (void)castProvider:(KCastProvider *)provider devicesInRange:(BOOL)foundDevices {